 - Family mediation and support, helping families to manage differences in needs, ideas and feelings;

 - Coordination and participation in case conferences, getting everybody together to talk about people's needs, concerns and wishes; and

 - Advocacy, liaison and referral to other services, assisting people to access the community's support and help-ie. Centrelink, Carer's Respite.
 (Back to top)

-Pastoral Care staff provide sensitive spiritual support, sacramental ministries, advance directive consultation and other services for patients and their family members.
+Pastoral Care staff provide sensitive spiritual and emotional support, a calm presence, the offer to explore the ultimate meaning and value of life as it is experienced by a patient or carer, sacramental ministries, advance directive consultation and other services for patients and their family members.
 The Palliative Care Service respects the observance of the rituals and sacraments of differing faith traditions, and will accommodate and facilitate patient's spiritual and religious needs as fully as possible.
 (Back to top)